 As another term of the Supreme Court comes to a close, the justice’s rulings give Christians a lot to consider as we think about our engagement in the public square.
 The consequential decisions came on issues ranging from religious liberty to abortion jurisprudence to civil rights law.
-Russell Moore and the ERLC filed amicus briefs in a number of these cases as advocates before the high court.
-Join us for a round up of the Supreme Court’s 2019-2020 term as Moore reflects on what the rulings mean for the future of these critical issues.
+Dr. Russell Moore and the ERLC filed amicus briefs in a number of these cases as advocates before the high court.
+Listen to a round up of the Supreme Court’s 2019-2020 term as Dr. Moore reflects on what the rulings mean for the future of these critical issues.

 Russell Moore is president of the Ethics & Religious Liberty Commission of the Southern Baptist Convention.
 The ERLC is the moral and public policy entity of the nation’s largest Protestant denomination.